 know what to say.
 As far as musically, what we do is something that just we

 do.
-Other people do it, but what we do is
+Other people do it, but what we do is…Bad Religion.
+That’s what

 Religion.
 We do something that we know how to do really well, and if other people